cybersecrs/afinus/README.md

    3.times do afinus.clean!("") end

-[2] - 3 times fill empty and overwrite all recursively
+[2] - 3 circles with 6 fill empty and overwrite files, do all recursively

    afinus = AFI.new
    3.times do